Hashcash: Reputation

 In a digital marketplace, service providers can use hashcash to build reputation to attract clients.
 To build reputation, a service provider first selects a public key as its ID, and then discovers by brute force a nonce that, when concatenated to the ID, results in a hash digest with several leading zeros.
 The more zeros, the higher the reputation.

 Intellectual property

 Hashcash is not patented, and the reference implementation and most of the other implementations are free software.
 Hashcash is included or available for many Linux distributions.

-RSA has made IPR statements to the IETF about client-puzzles in the context of an RFC that described client-puzzles (not hashcash).
+RSA Security has made statements on intellectual property rights to the IETF about client-puzzles in the context of an RFC that described client-puzzles (not hashcash).
 The RFC included hashcash in the title and referenced hashcash, but the mechanism described in it is a known-solution interactive challenge which is more akin to Client-Puzzles; hashcash is non-interactive and therefore does not have a known solution.
 In any case RSA's IPR statement can not apply to hashcash because hashcash predates (March 1997) the client-puzzles publication (February 1999) and the client-puzzles patent filing US7197639 (February 2000).